Jan Mosdorf: Biography

 In late 1939, after the Polish September Campaign, he returned to the underground National Party.
-He was one of the leaders of the party, and he helped with the creation of the anti-Nazi paramilitary units known as Narodowa Organizacja Wojskowa.
+He was a member of the Central Propaganda Department of the SN Executive Board, participated in the publication and editing of the SN weekly magazine Struggle (Polish: Walka), and was active in National Military Organization (Polish: Narodowa Organizacja Wojskowa).
 In July 1940, Mosdorf was arrested and placed in Gestapo's infamous Pawiak prison.
-On 6 January 1941, he was sent to Auschwitz.
+On 6 January 1941, he was sent to Auschwitz where he was given camp number 8230.
 While there, Mosdorf met his friend from ONR, Bolesław Świderski, whose support was crucial.